rahul-08-11/ec2-cloudwatch-logging/ReadME.md

 ---

-## Cleanup
+## 6. Cleanup
+Make sure to destroy your resources by running the following command:
 ```bash
 terraform destroy
 ```

-Make sure to destroy your resources.